New York’s Best Restaurants You Need To Book A Table At In 2026

 Dhamaka

-Opened in 2021, Dhamaka quickly rose to fame for its “unapologetic Indian” cuisine, which earned them a one Michelin star and James Beard award.
+Opened in 2021, Dhamaka quickly rose to fame for its “unapologetic Indian” cuisine, which earned it a Michelin Guide shout-out and a James Beard Award.
 They serve dishes from smaller and lesser known regions throughout India, highlighting local flavours.
-Expect unique dishes you won’t find at a regular Indian spot, like the exceptional Goat Neck Biryani and the acclaimed Rabbit dish Rajahstan that must be ordered 48 hours in advance.
+Expect unique dishes you won’t find at a regular Indian spot, like the exceptional Kashmiri Gosht Chaamp with lamb loin, garam masala and ghee, and the Lamb Musallam Feast with lamb shoulder, saffron, cashews and aged basmati rice, which you have to pre-order one day in advance

 Keep filling your itinerary with: